 A backwater valve sits inside a home's branch or main sanitary sewer line.
-Its job is to prevent sewage from returning up a sanitary sewer line and entering the basement.
-It is an effective last line of defence and is recommended for all homes that are at risk of flooding.
+Its job is to prevent sewage from returning up a

 Backwater Valve Subsidy Program

 Since 1991, the City of Edmonton has offered a backwater valve purchase and installation subsidy program.
 Homes that suffer sanitary sewer backup during a storm event are eligible for the program.